yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_number.md

 ## Semantics

-- Values of different floating-point and fixed-point datatypes are comparable and convertible to one another.
+- Values of different floating-point and fixed-point data types are comparable and convertible to one another.
   - Conversion from floating-point types into `DECIMAL` will raise an error for the special values `NaN`, `Infinity`, and `-Infinity`.
-- Values of non-integer numeric datatypes are neither comparable nor convertible to integer although integers are convertible to them.
+- Values of non-integer numeric data types are neither comparable nor convertible to integer although integers are convertible to them.
 - The ordering for special floating-point values is defined as (in ascending order): `-Infinity`, all negative values in order, all positive values in order, `Infinity`, and `NaN`.

 ## Examples